tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night.md

 I often find myself thinking about our life together.

 When did this start?
 Did I do something?
 Did I miss something when we first started dating?

-I tend to then replay our entire relationship in my head, looking for signs, while I wait for her to come out of the bathroom.
+I tend to then replay our entire relationship in my head, looking for signs I might have missed, while I wait for her to come out of the bathroom.

 We met during our junior year of college.

-Our first run in was at one of those cliché frat parties, an event called *Jerseys & Jorts*.
+Our first run-in was at one of those cliché frat parties, an event called *Jerseys & Jorts*.
 And as you guessed it, every guy and girl there was sporting some sort of sports jersey and a pair of cut off jeans.

 Our eyes met while we were both waiting in an obnoxiously loud line for a drink.
 She was stunning.
 Then, after I probably stared a little too long, she said hello and introduced herself.

 *“Ellen Callas.”*

 She complimented my Mutombo Nuggets jersey, an old vintage jersey imbued with a rainbow of vibrant colors.
 I complimented her retro Robinson USA jersey, a bonafide classic.
 She had borrowed it from her roommate.

 A couple minutes into our conversation, I realized she didn’t know who either Dikembe Mutombo or David Robinson were.
 Then we laughed at everyone in jean shorts, and how everyone would secretly look forward to somehow coming up with a new excuse or themed party where they could sport their jean shorts again.

 *“Why can’t people just admit they like wearing jean shorts?”*

 We continued poking fun at Greek life at schools, and somehow ended up talking about our classes and our majors, then our roommates.
 It felt like we talked the entire night.

 I was in love.

 We followed each other on Instagram.
 It took me three weeks of barraging her with memes, which she often hearted, before she responded with a fateful message.

 **DO YOU WANT TO GET COFFEE WITH ME?**